s3a-spatialaudio/VISR/doc/userdoc/installation.rst

 * Creating standalone applications and extension libraries in C++

 .. hint:: Building the VISR from source is necessary only in these cases:

     - Porting it to a platform where no binary installer exists
     - Fixing or changing the internal workings of the framework.

+Installation packages are available on the `S3A Software download page <http://s3a-audio.space>`_.

+.. note:: If you plan to use the Python integration of the VISR framework (see :ref:`overview_python_integration`), you need to select an installation package matching the Python version you are using, for example **VISR-X.X.X-python36-Windows.exe**.

+.. _installation_windows:

 Windows
 -------